glyphr-studio/Glyphr-Studio-2-Help/docs/pages/help.md

 The Help page shows some help content in the app.

-For the Alpha versions, it is a reference to all the keyboard shortcuts for the edit canvas.
+For the Alpha / Beta versions, it is a reference to all the keyboard shortcuts for the edit canvas.